 Pampering is also in abundance at the hotel's spa.
 There's nothing like a massage or a dip in an aromatherapy tub to purge the tension after a ride on the Incredible Hulk coaster.

 Restaurants include the quirky Mama Della's Ristorante.
-The food is -- what else? -- family-friendly Italian.
-Looking like she stepped out of central casting (but actually recruited from Italy, according to the Universal folks), Mama welcomes guests into her funky dining room adorned with family photos and furnished with a hodgepodge of mismatched tables and chairs.
-The Portofino Bay's signature restaurant is Bice Ristorante, a high-end chain with locations in Milan, Paris, Tokyo, New York and San Paulo.
+The food is—what else?—family-friendly Italian.
+Looking like she stepped out of central casting (but actually recruited from Italy, according to the Universal folks), “Mama” welcomes guests into her funky dining room adorned with family photos and furnished with a hodgepodge of mismatched tables and chairs.

 In the inevitable comparisons with Disney, the Portofino Bay holds its own.
 As with its competitor, Universal's hotel guests enjoy early admission to the parks, can use their room key as a charge card throughout the property, and have priority seating at the resort's restaurants.
-Unlike Disney however, Universal offers its hotel guests an incredible perk: complimentary "No Line, No Wait" access to its theme park attractions.
-For more details, see my article, Universal Orlando Hotel Benefits.
+Unlike Disney however, Universal’s premium hotels such as the Portofino offers its guests an incredible perk: complimentary "No Line, No Wait" access to its theme park attractions.
+For more details, see our article, “10 Best Reasons to Stay at a Universal Orlando Hotel.”

 However, where Disney can easily shield guests inside its 30,000-acre cocoon, the outside world occasionally seeps into Universal.
 Instead of the mountains that border the real Portofino, guests can see fast food joints and other diversions along International Drive from the hotel's upper floors.